-A lot of my work from 2020-2021 has been inspired by the Delaware River Waterfront between Penn's Landing and Washington Avenue Pier.
+A lot of my work from 2020-2022 has been inspired by the Delaware River Waterfront between Penn's Landing and Washington Avenue Pier.
 I thought it might be nice to share them all in one place alongside some information about the subject matter.
 I'm going to organize them in a north to south order, since that's the direction of my walk.
 Here's a map so you can follow along!
 We start at Penn's Landing and the gates of its marina looking towards the Independence Seaport Museum.
-(These two 30" x 40" oil paintings on panel have sold.)

 I'm experimenting with abstract interpretations of a similar composition.

-I've spent a good bit of time contemplating the bow of the Gazela in different weather conditions and thinking about the physical history of the ship.
+While volunteering to restore Gazela I've spent a good bit of time contemplating the bow of the ship in different weather conditions and thinking about her physical history.
 I constructed later paintings in highly textured layers, considering how a ship would gain the patina of rust and scum and the way that the rivets and surface imperfections of metal and wood impact the formation of stains over time.
+I've written some blogs documenting the restoration process.
 Here's a brief video of the hull on an overcast day at low tide.

 Next on our walk south, we encounter the submarine Becuna, commissioned during 1944 and decommissioned in 1969.
 You can tour the Becuna via the Independence Seaport Museum, which I highly recommend.
 I enjoyed getting to see the interior having spent so much time examining the exterior.
 I'm working on some paintings from the vantage point of being aboard the submarine looking over the side during the rain.